 Myth #1: Avoiding Moisturizers

-Since oily skin is caused by is caused by excess skin oil produced within the pores, some people may opt to skip a moisturizer all together.
+Since oily skin is caused by excess skin oil produced within the pores, some people may opt to skip a moisturizer altogether.

 Moisturizing oily skin may seem counterintuitive but avoiding a moisturizer may dry out your skin, and cause your glands to produce more sebum, resulting in even more oil.
 Some great moisturizers for oily skin are:

 Most oily skin types hear the word "dewy" and immediately tune it out but restricting yourself to matte only products can actually end up drying out the skin.